rdegges/django-twilio/docs/decorators.rst

         r.addSms('Thanks for the SMS message!')
         return HttpResponse(r.__repr__(), mimetype='application/xml')

-And that doesn't even include the forgery protection!
-As you can see, it's a lot simpler to just wrap your twilio views with the :func:`django_twilio.decorators.twilio_view` decorator.
+And that doesn't even include forgery protection or blacklist management!
+As you can see, using the :func:`django_twilio.decorators.twilio_view` decorator can save you a lot of time.